-7. Inclusion Programs
+Rule 7 Outreach and Inclusion Programs

 The Democratic National Committee recognizes that other groups of Americans in addition to those described in Rule 6 may be underrepresented in Party affairs.
-These groups include members of the LGBT community, people with disabilities, and youth.
-The National and State Parties shall adopt and implement Inclusion Programs in order to achieve the full participation of members of these and other groups in the delegate selection process and in all party affairs, as indicated by their presence in the Democratic electorate.
-As is already the practice in some states, State Parties may use goals to achieve these ends; however, in no event may such participation be accomplished by the use of quotas.
+These groups include members of the LGBTQ+ community, people with disabilities, and youth.
+The National and State Parties shall adopt and implement Outreach and Inclusion Programs in order to achieve the full participation of members of these and other groups in the delegate selection process and in all party affairs, as indicated by their presence in the Democratic electorate.
+The DNC will work with the State Party to ascertain the presence of these groups in the State's Democratic electorate.
+As is already the practice in most states, State Parties should use goals to achieve these ends; however, in no event may such participation be accomplished by the use of quotas.

-8. National Convention Delegate Apportionment
+Rule 8 National Convention Delegate Apportionment

-- A. Apportionment of district-level delegates within states shall be based on one of the following: - A formula giving equal weight to total population and to the average of the vote for the Democratic candidates in the two most recent presidential elections; - A formula giving equal weight to the vote for the Democratic candidates in the most recent presidential and gubernatorial elections; - 3.
-A formula giving equal weight to the average of the vote for the Democratic candidates in the two most recent presidential elections and to Democratic Party registration or enrollment as of January 1, 2012; or - 4.
-A formula giving one-third (1/3) weight to each of the formulas in items (1), (2), and (3). - B. Apportionment for each body selecting delegates to state, district, and county conventions shall be based upon population and/or some measure of Democratic strength. - C. The Call for the 2012 Convention shall state the base delegation for each delegation.
+- A. Apportionment of district-level delegates within states shall be based on one of the following: - A formula giving equal weight to total population and to the average of the vote for the Democratic candidates in the two most recent presidential elections; - 2.
+A formula giving equal weight to the vote for the Democratic candidates in the most recent presidential and gubernatorial elections; - 3.
+A formula giving equal weight to the average of the vote for the Democratic candidates in the two most recent presidential elections and to Democratic Party registration or enrollment as of January 1, 20202024; or

+- 4. A formula giving one-third (1/3) weight to each of the formulas in items (1), (2), and (3). - B. Apportionment for each body selecting delegates to state, district, and county conventions shall be based upon population and/or some measure of Democratic strength. - C. The Call for the 20202024 Convention shall state the base delegation for each delegation.
 Seventy-five percent (75%) of each state's base delegation shall be elected at the congressional district level or smaller.
 Twenty-five percent (25%) of each state's base delegation shall be elected at large.

-- Delegates so elected shall hereafter be termed "district-level" and "at-large" delegates, respectively.
-Each State Democratic Chair shall certify all delegates in writing to the Secretary of the DNC. - D. In those states with more than one congressional district, after the election of district-level delegates and prior to the selection of at-large delegates, each State Democratic Chair shall certify pledged party leader and elected official delegates equal to 15% of the state's base delegation selected pursuant to Rule 9. - E. The election of district-level and at-large delegates and alternates may take place at the same meeting, provided that district-level delegates are selected first.
-In states with one congressional district the election of delegates selected in accordance with Rules 8.B., 8.C., and 9.A., may be conducted simultaneously.
+Delegates so elected shall hereafter be termed "district-level" and "at-large" delegates, respectively.
+Each State Democratic Chair shall certify all delegates in writing to the Secretary of the DNC. - D. In those states with more than one congressional district, after the election of district-level delegates and prior to the selection of at-large delegates, each State Democratic Chair shall certify pledged party leader and elected official delegates equal to 15% of the state's base delegation selected pursuant to Rule 10. - E. The election of district-level and at-large delegates and alternates may take place at the same meeting, provided that district-level delegates are selected first.
+In states with one congressional district the election of delegates selected in accordance with Rules 8.B., 8.C., and 10.A., may be conducted simultaneously.
 In all cases, affirmative action, inclusion and fair reflection guidelines must be met and the Democratic Chair of each such state shall make the certifications required by subsection 8.D.

-Unpledged and Pledged Party Leaders and Elected Official Delegates
+Rule 9 Automatic Party Leaders and Elected Official Delegates